poonchuanan/tp/docs/UserGuide.md

 #### Invalid index used
 * Any of the `**INDEX_1` or `**INDEX_2**` entered for the respective keywords are invalid.
-* For example if the user enters a character instead of a number similar to the example command below
+* For example if the user enters a character instead of a number similar to the example command below:
 > `move from/ a below/ ~`

 ```